Auto Insurance Claim Advice

 You need to be able to show how much you paid for the equipment and when it was installed in your car.

-You also need to file a police report in case of the stereo system was stolen.
+You also need to file a police report in case of theft.

-When you are making this claim, insurance adjusters will ask you for receipts of purchase.
+When you make this claim, insurance adjusters will ask you for receipts of purchase.

 They will quote the proof of loss language of your policy and they will require you to obey by that clause.

-There is noting in your policy that says that must show receipts as there are other ways to document a stereo equipment claim.
+There is nothing in your policy that says that you must show receipts as there are other ways to document a stereo equipment claim.

-You can show pictures, credit car statements, the actual box, and/or installation materials.
+You can show pictures, credit card statements, the actual box, and/or installation materials.

 The insurance adjuster is required to take everything into account.
 However, it is much easier to tell your agent what you have before a loss occurs.
 This makes your claim easier to prove.